erikpukinskis/bitver.se/readme.md

         return commands;
     }

-Then if you created a bounty that requrired a lot of checks:
+Then if you created a bounty that requrired a lot of checks[3]:

     bounty: {
       program: '42/fountain-payout',